jarmifur/Portfolio/README.md

 -Python Network Scanner
     A TCP port scanner built from scratch in Python to learn about socket programming, TCP connections, service detection, and concurrent network scanning.
+-Java Name List Manager
+   A Java console-based program that allows users to enter and manage a list of names.
+   The program provides multiple menu options for sorting and displaying names, calculating statistics, identifying capitalization issues, finding the most frequent name, and entering new lists.
+   This project demonstrates the use of arrays, strings, loops, methods, sorting, and user input in Java.

 I'm continuing to build projects focused on cybersecurity, networking, Linux, and programming as I expand my skills.